Discrete turn strategies emerge in information-limited navigation: Results

-For simplicity we start with navigation in two dimensions, with an agent swimming at some fixed speed $v_{0}$, and able to sense some information about the angle $\theta$ away from straight uphill.
-This angle suffers rotational diffusion $D_{r}$, which tends to randomise the heading in time of order $1/D_{r}$.
-The noise from diffusion must be counteracted by a control system, which we model as a map from the present heading $\theta$ to the controlled portion of the change of heading, $d\theta_{c}$.
-Then we ask for the control strategy which maximises mean climbing speed, $v/v_{0}=\left\langle \cos\theta\right\rangle _{\theta}$, at a given rate of information, $i=I(\Theta;d\Theta_{c})/dt$.
-We do so by introducing a trade-off parameter $\gamma>0$, to arrive at the following optimisation problem:
+For simplicity we start with navigation in two dimensions, with an agent swimming at some fixed speed $v_{0}$, at an angle $\theta$ away from the desired direction.
+Its mean speed towards the goal is then $v=v_{0}\left\langle \cos\theta\right\rangle _{\theta}$.
+The angle $\theta$ suffers rotational diffusion $D_{r}$, which tends to randomise the heading in time of order $1/D_{r}$.
+To make progress, this passive noise from diffusion must be counteracted by a control system.

+We assume the the agent senses some information about its instantaneous heading, and uses this to produce a controlled action $d\theta_c$.
+The active and passive contributions are added to obtain the full update $d\theta$ for time $dt$.
+Our system can be sketched as follows:

+We measure the fidelity of the control response by the mutual information rate from state to action, $i=I(\Theta;d\Theta_{c})/dt$.
+In any real system both sensing and control are noisy, and both place limits on the response.
+We do not model them separately, and describe a strategy by some function of heading $\theta$ with Poisson or diffusive noise.
+However, to study strategies available without directional sensing, we will impose that the response be the same for $\theta$ and $-\theta$.
+This can be viewed as inserting $s(\theta)=\lvert\theta\rvert$ while optimising over $c$.
+(We also treat $s(\theta)=\mathop{\mathrm{sign}}(\theta)$ in appendix \ref{sec:signonly}.)

+To find the control strategy which maximises mean climbing speed at a given information rate, we introduce a trade-off parameter $\gamma>0$, to arrive at the following optimisation problem:

-Finding the optimal control strategy $c$ for many different values of $\gamma$ gives us a frontier on the speed-information plane.
-We do this for various classes of control strategy, starting with the simplest.
+Finding the optimal control strategy $c$ for many different values of $\gamma$ gives us a frontier on the speed-information plane (figure \ref{fig:Performance-2D}).
+We do this first for some particular classes of controller, before turning to the general case of an arbitrary instantaneous response.